blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Duration:
 You use your action to envision a creature within 60 feet performing a harmful action.
-Make an intelligence check and add the amount you rolled from your psionic die to overwhelm their mind.
-This is the DC for a wisdom saving throw the targeted creature must make.
+Make an intelligence check and add the amount you rolled from your psionic die to overwhelm their mind.This is the DC for a wisdom saving throw the targeted creature must make.
 On a failure, the creature must perform the harmful action at the start of their next turn.
 Harmful actions may include performing an attack on themself or another creature, shoving another creature, casting a spell, or moving up to their full movement speed and provoking attacks of opportunity.
 You must be aware of the target's ability (such as their ability to cast a spell) to invoke it.
+If you did not cast this spell with a psionic die, substitute with 1d4.
 ```

 ```